Main Menu

 if step omitted, it defaults to 1

-'start' is the index positions of the first character to be included,
+'start' is the index position of the first character to be included,

-'end' is the index position of the last character to be included, PLUS 1.
+'end' is the index position of the character that is one past the last char to be included

 • Remove characters from the beginning or the end of a string: